gourav4ojha/AITripPlanner/README.md

 logo placeholder
 magic ui for video.
 aceternity ui
-clerk for login and authentication convex for database to start npm convex dev
+clerk for login and authentication  and for payment handeling convex for database to start npm convex dev
 Arcjet for subscription validation openrouter.ai
-Aceternity ui for itinarary ui
+Aceternity ui for itinarary ui mapbox to add interactive 3d global map